Jetbeam RRT21 : Tactical flashlight review

 This thing is beautiful.
 I can’t stop saying it.
 And can’t stop playing with it.

 My first impressions were very positive.
-It doesn't only look good, it also feels very well in hand.
+It doesn’t only look good, it also feels very well in hand.
 No sharp edges or anything.
 A great Tactical flashlight in my opinion.

 The reason for reviewing this flashilght is because of the MCR.
 MCR stands for Magnetic Control Ring.
 This is a common feature on Sunwayman flashlight I have reviewed here as well like the Sunwayman V11R.